 Top management is accountable for compliance with data protection rules.
 However, in practice, the business owners of specific processes are likely to do most of the work.
-As the business owner may rely on other parties, both internal (e.g. the IT department) and external (e.g. processors or information providers), these have to be consulted and provide their input
+As the business owner may rely on other parties, both internal (e.g. the IT department) and external (e.g. processors or information providers), these have to be consulted and provide their input where necessary.
+In most cases, your IT department will provide the technical infrastructure and will be best-placed to contribute on information security aspects.

-2 Article 3(1)((8) of the new Regulation
+&lt;sup>2 Article 3(1)((8) of the new Regulation

-3 There may be cases in which the business owner relies on input from other parties; for example, the head of a business unit for which the IT department develops an application: there may be questions for which the business owner has to seek input from IT, but still, the business owner is responsible for the system.
+&lt;sup>3 There may be cases in which the business owner relies on input from other parties; for example, the head of a business unit for which the IT department develops an application: there may be questions for which the business owner has to seek input from IT, but still, the business owner is responsible for the system.

-4 Articles 26 and 31 of the new Regulation.
+&lt;sup>4 Articles 26 and 31 of the Regulation.

-5 See also sections 3.3 and 3.5 below.
+&lt;sup>5 See also sections 3.3 and 3.5 below.

-6 'responsible, accountable, consulted, informed' - a framework for assigning tasks and responsibilities.
+&lt;sup>6 'responsible, accountable, consulted, informed' - a framework for assigning tasks and responsibilities.

-7 'Responsible' means having the obligation to act and take decisions to achieve required outcomes; 'accountable' means to be answerable for actions, decisions and performance; 'Consulted' means being asked to contribute and provide comments; 'informed' means being kept informed of decisions made and the process.
+&lt;sup>7 'Responsible' means having the obligation to act and take decisions to achieve required outcomes; 'accountable' means to be answerable for actions, decisions and performance; 'Consulted' means being asked to contribute and provide comments; 'informed' means being kept informed of decisions made and the process.